jtao/OpenRace/website/docs/doc-contributing.md

+---
+id: doc-contributing
+title: How to Contribute?
+---

-# Support for new feature
+## Support for new feature

 There are two cases to consider when adding support for a new feature.